Skip to main content

 (e) Remand the case to another hearing.
 A case may not be remanded more than once.

-(8) Appeal decisions made by the senior vice president for student affairs (or designee) are final.
+(8) Appeal decisions made by the senior vice president for student life (or designee) are final.

 (G) Student organizations registered with the university.
 Resolution of a student organization issue pertaining to an alleged violation of university policy will be addressed through the student conduct process.
 This may include but is not limited to recognized student organizations described in rule 3342-4-11 of the Administrative Code.
 Student organizations may be investigated and/or directly referred to the office of student conduct for adjudication.
 The dean of students (or designee) may receive compliants, determine interim actions if necessary, and/or coordinate investigations for allegations against student organizations.